chef/chef-web-docs/content/saas/opsworks_migration.md

     chef-automate config patch patch.toml
     ```

-    Check the chef-automate status and wait for all services to turn healthy.
+    Check the Chef Automate status and wait for all services to turn healthy.

 1. Back up your Chef Automate data: